tisztamo/Junior/prompt.md

 - Write a plan first, only implement after the plan is ready!
 - Create new files when needed!
-- Every js js file should only export a single function!
+- Every js file should only export a single function!
+- Use ES6 imports!

 Requirements:

-scripts from bash code blocks should also be extracted and executed.
+The cli prompt printed for user input should be &#34;Notes:&#34; instead of $.
+When the user entered their notes, create and print the prompt but do not send it, ask the user to confirm the prompt.
+When the user confirmed the prompt, send it to the server.
+When not, ask the user to enter their notes again.